-When we further "ratchet up" the analysis in Table 6, we see that the results strengthen considerably.
-To be consistent with Figure 3, we continue to report the marginal effects from probit regressions of the Repayment Problem indicator on the three indicators for the intensity of peer monitoring (Table 7 shows that the results are very similar when we allow for continuous monitoring intensity measures).
-In addition, we not only include loan cycle and loan group fixed effects, we also add all the other factors that might affect repayment.

-Considering only the first three rows of Table 6 (i.e., postponing discussion of all the other interesting results until the next section), we see that our estimates again increase substantially in both magnitude and significance.
-Now, based on the raw monitoring frequencies, those borrowers in groups with greater than median levels of expected monitoring are approximately half as likely to have repayment problems (p<0.01).
-The point estimate falls slightly when we use the predicted monitoring probabilities but it is still substantial: highly monitored borrowers are now 36 percent less likely to get in trouble (p<0.01).
-Lastly, when we "invert" the analysis and ask what happens to repayment when the chances of not being monitored increase, we find that those with higher than median chances of not being monitored are 40 percent more likely to incur repayment problems (p<0.01).
-In sum, our results suggest that there is a strong and robust empirical relationship between the propensity of peers to monitor each other and the performance of the group's loan.
+When we intensify the analysis in table 6, we see that the results strengthen considerably.
+To be consistent with figure 3, we continue to report the marginal effects from probit regressions of the Repayment Problem indicator on the three indicators for the intensity of peer monitoring (table 7 shows that the results are very similar when we allow for continuous monitoring intensity measures).
+In addition to including loan cycle and loan group fixed effects, we also include all the other individual characteristics mentioned in section 4 that might affect repayment rates.9 use the predicted monitoring probabilities but it is still substantial: highly monitored borrowers are now 36 percent less likely to get into repayment trouble (p<0.01).
+Lastly, when we invert the analysis and ask what happens to repayment rates when the chances of not being monitored increase, we find that those borrowers with higher than median chances of not being monitored are 40 percent more likely to incur repayment problems (p<0.01).
+In sum, our results suggest that there is a strong and robust empirical relationship between the propensity of peers to monitor each other and the group's loan performance.